Our Blog

 Everest

-No Responses
+3 Responses

 What is Green Roofing?

+In this decade of increasing environmental consciousness, green roofing materials have come to the limelight as a sustainable roofing alternative.
 Also known as eco-roofing, green roofing aims to incorporate sustainable materials and practices into the construction and maintenance of roofs.
 Not only is it great for the environment, but sustainable roofing materials can also offer a range of other benefits, such as energy efficiency, enhanced aesthetics and even tax benefits!
+Multiple green building councils in India, such as GRIHA, LEED and IGBC, have tied up with state and central governments to promote green building initiatives through certain incentives, including tax incentives.
+Thus, by choosing green roofing, you can contribute to a greener future while also enjoying its numerous advantages.

 Types of Eco-Friendly Roofing Materials